joshfrench/om-wiki-fork/Documentation.md

   ...)
 ```

-Given an application state atom return a root cursor for it.
+Given an application state atom, return a root cursor for it.

 ### ref-cursor